Skip to content

 Cathedral of Our Lady Antwerp

 The Cathedral of Our Lady is a Roman Catholic cathedral.
-The cathedral holds paintings by Peter Paul Rubens, and by artists such as Otto van Veen, Jacob de Backer and Marten de Vos.
-The belfry of the cathedral is included in the list of UNESCO World Heritage Sites.
+Its belfry is included in the UNESCO World Heritage Sites list and houses paintings by Peter Paul Rubens and artists such as Otto van Veen, Jacob de Backer, and Marten de Vos.

 Outside of the Cathedral is a statue of a boy and a dog, Nello and Patrasche

-!Nello and Patrasche are the main characters in the 1872 novel ‘A Dog of Flanders’.
+!Nello and Patrasche are the characters in the 1872 novel ‘A Dog of Flanders’.
 The story takes place in Hoboken and Antwerp.
-The Cathedral of Our Lady and various paintings by Rubens play an important role in the novel.” via VisitAntwerpen
+The Cathedral of Our Lady and various paintings by Rubens play an essential role in the novel.” via VisitAntwerpen

 Nello is a poor orphan child who befriends Patrache, an abandoned dog.
-They become inseperable and wander the town everyday, usually visiting the Cathedral.
-Unfortunately the two friends die together; however unusual for a Christmas tale, this story highlights the importance of friendship.
+They become inseparable and wander the town daily, usually visiting the Cathedral.
+Unfortunately, the two friends die together; however, this is unusual for a Christmas tale, and this story highlights the importance of friendship.

-The statue was created to preserve the memory of the two friends who appear to have finally been embraced by the city, sleeping comfortably under the warmth of the pavement which forms a blanket around them.
+The statue was created to preserve the memory of the two friends the city has finally embraced.
+They sleep comfortably under the warmth of the pavement, which forms a blanket around them.

 Museum Plantin-Moretus

-This medieval building museum is the oldest printing press in the world, it has been a museum since 1876 and it holds some valuable manuscripts and a painting collection by some renowned artists.
-The museum is considered a UNESCO world heritage site.
+This medieval building museum is the oldest printing press in the world.
+It has been a museum since 1876 and holds valuable manuscripts and a painting collection by renowned artists.
+The museum is considered a UNESCO World Heritage Site.
 It also has a library and a bookshop.
-If you visit Antwerp, this museum is definitely worth a visit.
+If you visit Antwerp, this museum is worth a visit.

 Ruben’s House, Antwerp

-In any city you decide to visit in Belgium, you can be sure that you will have a great experience learning about historical places and that you will have a great time.
-Definitely, all the cities in Belgium are magical and you will feel like you have been transported to a different world!
+In any city you visit in Belgium, you can be sure that you will have a great experience learning about historical places and having a great time.
+All the cities in Belgium are magical, and you will feel like you have been transported to a different world!

 The Exterior of Rubens House